Azure/data-product-analytics/README.md

 # Enterprise Scale Analytics - Data Product: Analytics & Data Science

-> **General disclaimer** Please be aware that this template is in public preview.
+> **General disclaimer:** Please be aware that this template is in public preview.
 Therefore, expect smaller bugs and issues when working with the solution.
 Please submit an Issue in GitHub if you come across any issues that you would like us to fix.

 # Description